-The California Hazardous Materials Incident Reporting System (CHMIRS) is a post incident reporting system to collect data on incidents involving the accidental release of hazardous materials.
-Information on accidental releases of hazardous materials are reported to and maintained by OES.
-In 2001, there were a total of 2,470 incidents reported in the Los Angeles, Orange, Riverside and San Bernardino counties or an average of about 206 incidents per month.
+The California Hazardous Materials Incident Reporting System (CHMIRS) is a post incident reporting system to collect data on incidents involving the accidental release of hazardous materials in California.
+Information on accidental releases of hazardous materials are reported to and maintained by Office of Emergency Services (OES).
+In 2005, there were a total of 2,901 incidents reported in the Los Angeles, Orange, Riverside and San Bernardino counties, or an average of about 242 incidents per month.
+In 2006, there were a total of 2,461 incidents reported for the same area, with an average of approximately 205 per month.
 The statistical information is from a widely distributed cross section of sources in California.
 These data may not accurately represent the actual occurrences of incidents throughout the state because of differences in population, non-uniform distribution of commercial and industrial facilities, and differences in resources between participating agencies statewide.
-Table 3.3-1 breaks down the CHMIRS 2001 data for the four counties that comprise the District.
+Table 3.3-1 breaks down the CHMIRS 2005 data for the four counties that comprise the district.